 This is the first in a 6-part series on how to move your team towards the best long-term cloud platform adoption decision.

 Since adopting a cloud platform involves a significant commitment, and implies the confirmation that comes from previous work on one or more minimum viable products, the primary goal of this series is to get you to the step of defining an appropriate cloud-based pilot project for your team.

-Gartner analysts recently emphasized the importance of doing cloud native development as soon as possible after any initial migration of existing workloads.
+Gartner analysts recently emphasized the importance of doing cloud-native development as soon as possible after any initial migration of existing workloads.

-Here is a guide to what the series covers:
+A guide to what the series covers

 An overview of microservices (this post), after providing context for business pressures requiring faster app development and delivery, steps through the process a team went through in transforming a specific monolithic application.

 Architecting with microservices (part 2) lays out the common capabilities of an architecture for rapidly developing applications based on a microservice.
-You’ll need these capabilities whether you’re transforming a monolith or developing a cloud native application.
+You’ll need these capabilities whether you’re transforming a monolith or developing a cloud-native application.

 Implementing a microservices application (part 3) provides a method for implementing your own microservices project.

 Using microservices development patterns (part 4) presents common development patterns available for implementing microservices applications.

 Using microservices operations patterns for resiliency (part 5) presents common operations patterns for achieving resiliency in your microservices applications.